loicmarie/playground-8maVaWFU/markdowns/introduction.md

 ### 2D vectors

 The most standard manner to represent 2D board games is with 2D arrays.
-In the case of the Tic-Tac-Toe, we could represent a state of the board like the following:
+In the case of the Tic-Tac-Toe, we could represent a state of the board like the following.

+::: The full code of 2D vector board representation

 ```C++ runnable